 Cost to NHS: 1£,410,497

 Diamorphine is another opioid analgesic classified as a controlled drug schedule 2.
 Diamorphine comes only in the form of ampules (for injections).
 Diamorphine manages acute and chronic pain, not relieved by strong opioid analgesics.

 19. Diclofenac Potassium

 Cost to NHS: 182,362

-Diclofenac potassium (an NSAID) has similar licensed used as diclofenac sodium; however, it rarely prescribed in the NHS.
+Diclofenac Potassium (an NSAID) has similar licensed use as diclofenac sodium; however, it is rarely prescribed in the NHS.

 Methadone (brand name: Physeptone tablets) is rarely prescribed in the community to treat the pain.
-Methadone is classified as controlled drug schedule 2.
-In community vast majority of methadone is used in the management of opioid dependence.
+Methadone is classified as a controlled drug schedule 2.
+The vast majority of methadone in the community is used to manage opioid dependence.

 Most popular painkillers in the UK: summary table

 Data source: OpenPrescribing.net Data period: Nov ’19—Oct ’20